dr-jpk/weather-forecast/final_report.md

     - **feature engineering** for wind directions:
         - Replace each of the WindDir variable entries with a numerical value between 0 and $2\pi$ (0 = North, $\pi$ = South, 16 compass directions given so use steps of $\frac{\pi}{8}$)
         - add for each of the WindDir variables two new variables indicating the direction of the wind as numerical value using a cosine and sine functions of the previously changed WindDir variables.
-        - This ensures that the models can understand, that the compass directions are periodic and for instance N, NNE, and NNW are close together, while N and S are the most separated.
+        - This ensures that the models can understand that the compass directions are periodic and for instance N, NNE, and NNW are close together, while N and S are the most separated.
 - RainToday/RainTomorrow:
     - Replace the values No, and Yes, by 0 and 1 respectively.
     - Drop the entries with missing values in these variables, as there are few missing values (about 2%) and we do not want to bias our target variable by replacing missing values for instance with the mode.